 Some of you may wonder why the Son is occasionally referred to as "the Father."
 The designation used for any man can vary.
-Every man here is a son, but may also be called "father," "brother," "uncle," or "grandfather," depending on conversational circumstance.
+Every man here is a son but may also be called "father," "brother," "uncle," or "grandfather," depending on conversational circumstance.
 So we must not allow ourselves to become confused regarding divine identity, purpose, or doctrine.
-Because Jesus was our Creator, He is known in scripture as "the Father of all things" (Mosiah 7:27; see also 15:3; 16:15; Hel 14:12; Ether 3:14).
-But please remember, "Jesus Christ is not the Father of the spirits who have taken or yet shall take bodies upon this earth, for He is one of them.
-He is The Son, as they are sons or daughters of Elohim" (Statement of The First Presidency and the Council of the Twelve Apostles, 30 June 1916; qtd. in Talmage 473).
+Because Jesus was our Creator, He is known in scripture as "the Father of all things" (Mosiah 7:27; see also 15:3; 16:15; Helaman 14:12; Ether 3:14).
+But please remember, as the First Presidency taught, "Jesus Christ is not the Father of the spirits who have taken or yet shall take bodies upon this earth, for He is one of them.
+He is The Son, as they are sons or daughters of Elohim."